philosopherdog/W5D4-LHL-Testing/README.md

 - Allows us to make changes to our code with more confidence.
 - Catches regression bugs in later versions.
 - Forces us to reason more thoroughly about our code.
+- Sleep better at night.

 ### Cons:
 - We write a lot more code!
 - It takes developer time away from adding exciting features.
 - Not as exciting as adding features.
 - If done incorrectly it can hamper progress.
+- Sleep worse at night.

 # Some Beginning Rules
 - Only ever test publicly exposed methods.
 Why?